aragon/aragon-wiki/docs/documentation/tutorials/DAO_Workshop_Testnet_by_joselfgaray.md

 ![](images/dao_workshop23.png)

-To check out more info about the current and future Aragon apps, visit the wiki.
+To check out more info about the current and future Aragon apps, [visit the wiki](../../index.md).

 #### 💙 Bonus Step: enjoy the journey!
 These are the basic things you need to know to set up and operate a DAO with Aragon’s current software.
 Now it’s time to have fun!
-The team is always active in the community chat, so for any further doubts it’s a good idea to reach @light or @tatu there; they’ll quickly help you solve your problems.
+The team is always active in the [community chat](https://aragon.chat/), so for any further doubts it’s a good idea to reach @light or @tatu there; they’ll quickly help you solve your problems.
 Some questions were recurring in the chat and social media, so I thought I’d contribute with an explanatory post summarizing the 3 initial steps for anyone to create a Decentralized Autonomous Organization.

 Thanks a lot for reading!
-You may comment below what’s the purpose of your DAO or tell me on Twitter @ joselfgaray 💡
+You may comment below what’s the purpose of your DAO or [tell me on Twitter @ joselfgaray](https://twitter.com/joselfgaray) 💡

+_**Disclaimer**_: _Published in the wiki with the permission of [joselfgaray](https://twitter.com/joselfgaray)_